 D. ILLUSTRATED BY THE APOSTLE JAMES

 James underscores this same correlation and adds a vital additional element to the discussion: that good deeds or accompanying good works are always normative of true saving faith.
-He states in James 2:17, my paraphrase, that faith, without accompanying good works, is illegitimate faith.
+He states in James 2:17 that faith, without accompanying good works, is illegitimate faith (my paraphrase).

-If a believer habitually exhibits a lack of good deeds, or lacks a desire to do well to his or her fellow man, then he should question if he is truly saved, because the genuinely saved individual will always desire to do good works or good deeds.
-They are the standard operating procedure of those who are genuinely saved.
+If a believer habitually exhibits a lack of good deeds or lacks a desire to do good to his fellow man, then he should question if he is truly saved.
+The genuinely saved individual will desire to do good works or good deeds—the standard operating procedure of those who are genuinely saved.